 - salt and pepper to taste

-- a couple of splashes of tabasco or other hot sauce
+- 3 splashes tabasco or other hot sauce

 - 1 teaspoon of tomato ketchup